 The Sales Tax is generally collected from the consumer by the final vendor.
 However, special provisions enacted in 1985 require prepayment of the bulk of the tax on motor fuel upon its import into the State, with ultimate collection and reconciliation at the retail level.
 Legislation effective September 1, 1995 requires similar prepayments of the Sales Tax on cigarettes.
-Other provisions permit certain taxpayers to pay the Sales Tax directly to the Commissioner of Taxation and Finance.
+This prepayment was increased to 8 percent from 7 percent in 2009.
+Other provisions permit certain taxpayers to pay Sales Tax directly to the Commissioner of Taxation and Finance.